jeffdoolittle/jeffdoolittle.github.com/_posts/2021-03-05-the-five-factor-model-of-cultural-alignment.md

 - Technophilia (obsession with tools and technologies)
 - Solutions Masquerading as Requirements
-- Product Owners or Customers referring to specific technologies
+- Product Owners or Customers referring to specific technologies when discussing requirements and features
 - Development managers making decisions about technology selection
 - High defect counts and frequent escalation events
 - Slow and decreasing velocity of project completion and delivery